USEPA/WNTR/documentation/resultsobject.rst

 .. literalinclude:: ../examples/simulation_results.py
    :lines: 13-14

-The indices can be used extract specific information from Panels.
+The indices can be used to extract specific information from the Panels.
 For example, to access the pressure and demand at node '123' at 1 hour:

 .. literalinclude:: ../examples/simulation_results.py